 By contrast, American Collectors Insurance says an antique car was manufactured in 1975 or earlier.

-States may also have their own rules.
+States may also have their own rules regarding vintage automobiles.
 Some states also may use terms other than “antique” in describing older cars.

 How old is a vintage car?

 This depends on your state.
 Most states impose sales tax on classics, but some states, like Montana and Alaska, don’t.
-In some states, the sales tax for classic, antique or vintage cars is the same as any other car, but in other states, the amount differs for classics.
-Check your state sales tax laws so you’ll know what to expect.
+In some states, the sales tax for classic, vintage and antique cars, or vintage cars is the same as any other car, but in other states, the amount differs for classics.
+Check your state’s sales tax laws so you’ll know what to expect.

 Can a car last 30 years or more?